John Harbaugh: Personal life

 He is married to Ingrid Harbaugh, and they have one daughter, Alison.
 Alison played lacrosse for the University of Notre Dame during the 2020 to 2024 collegiate seasons, and the University of South Florida for their inaugural season in 2025.

-Harbaugh's younger brother, Jim, a former NFL quarterback and head coach, has been the head football coach of the Los Angeles Chargers since 2024.
+Harbaugh's younger brother, Jim, a former NFL quarterback, has been the head football coach of the Los Angeles Chargers since 2024.
 He was formerly the head coach for the Michigan Wolverines from 2015 to 2023.
 Their father, Jack, is a former head football coach at Western Michigan University and Western Kentucky University.
-John's sister, Joani, is married to Tom Crean, the former head men's basketball coach at Indiana University and the University of Georgia.
+John's sister, Joani, is married to Tom Crean, the former head men's basketball coach at Marquette University, Indiana University and the University of Georgia.
 John was roommates with Brian Pillman of professional wrestling fame while in college at Miami University in Ohio.